Sample School Letter

 - New graduate AP applicants who have met all of the above requirements and are awaiting national certification.
 Applicant must:

-A form to request a temporary certificate is included with the instructions.
+A form to request a temporary certificate is included with the application.
 In addition to the completed application and requirements as stated above for permanent certification, please note the following:

 - Must submit the required fee.